aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

 As the name implies, the deleting object destructor will actually call `free()` on the memory associated with `instance`.
-Thus, building an FFI interface to `baseObjectDestructor` here and calling it with a `Uint8Array` is not safe and will almost certainly lead to the program crashing.
+Thus, building an FFI interface to `deletingObjectDestructor` here and calling it with a `Uint8Array` is not safe and will almost certainly lead to the program crashing.

 [System V ABI]: https://wiki.osdev.org/System_V_ABI